DR6-iX/Hermes-ransomware-full-analysis/README.md

 ---
 ## 4. General Pre-encryption Setup <a name="4-general-pre-encryption-setup"></a>
-Once the cryptographic setup is done, the program decode attackers contact addresses by the same xor algorithm with obfuscated keys as seen before, sleeps for 1 second and proceed to generating the html recovery instructions.
+Once the cryptographic setup is done, the program decode attackers contact addresses by the same XOR algorithm with obfuscated keys as seen before, sleeps for 1 second and proceed to generating the HTML recovery instructions.
 * ![Generation of ransom note](Images/19-GenerationOfRansomNote.png)

 It then writes the ransom note to its file: